Accelerating Universe from Constraints: Discussion

 The substances that underline the early or late-time acceleration of the Universe are some of the greatest mysteries that we have yet to uncover.
 While many models exist, the latest observations urge us to explore theories beyond the known ones and discover different mechanisms that could give rise to the dynamics of the Universe that we see today.

 In this work, we have studied one of such mechanisms, which is based on the notion of constraints -- an essential part of any gauge theory, that involves fields without a standard kinetic term.
-In our case, we have considered a scalar field with no kinetic term coupled non-minimally to gravity.
-Curiously, even in the simplest version, we have found that our model in the absence of matter can give rise to an accelerating universe that has no dependence on the cosmological constant.
-Thus it serves as a hint to uncovering both the cosmological constant problem and substance that drives the late-acceleration of the Universe.
+In our case, we have considered a framework with a scalar field without a kinetic term that gives rise to a cosmological background that is independent of the cosmological constant.
+Curiously, in the simplest version that involves only the coupling between the scalar field and the Ricci scalar, we have found potential for our framework to give rise to cosmologically interesting solutions for the early- and late-time acceleration of our Universe.
+Although the models studied in this paper has nothing to do with the Universe we observe today, they give a hint to uncovering both the cosmological constant problem and substance that drives the acceleration of the Universe.

-Throughout this work, we have considered a theory consisting of two parts -- the first including the standard Einstein gravity together with a cosmological constant, and the second involving a constrained scalar, a field with only a mass term, which is coupled non-minimally to the Ricci scalar.
+Throughout this work, by focusing on the simplest realization of the constrained scalar field framework, we have considered a theory consisting of two parts -- the first including the standard Einstein gravity together with a cosmological constant, and the second involving a constrained scalar, a field with only a mass term, which is coupled non-minimally to the Ricci scalar.
 Due to the presence of constraints, we have seen that this theory has two key branches.
 In the first branch, the constrained scalar can be set to zero, in which case the underlying background obeys standard cosmology.
 Notably, in the second branch which involves a non-vanishing field, the constraint entirely determines the values of the Ricci scalar.
 This results in the evolution of space-time which is independent of the values of the cosmological constant, but is determined by the values of the mass and coupling constant of the scalar field.
 The cosmological constant, on the other hand, contributes only to the evolution of the background scalar.